smyyhzai/ID_Assignment2/README.md

 - Scroll down the page and ensure that the navigation bar sticks to the top

+Home page
+- Explore more button should bring the user to the product categories
+- Clicking on the product categories should bring the user to the product page
+- Slideshow picture at the bottom of the screen should change when arrow is clicked

 Product page

 - Product page should show all products when first entered
 - Click "Sweatshirts" to filter products and show sweatshirts only etc.
 - Add a product to the cart and the cart should display the product and the correct price
 - Add more products and the total price should be calculated correctly
+- Do not log in and check if checkout button leads to log in page
-- Checkout should lead you to the review page
+- Log in and checkout should lead you to the billing and review page

 Reward page

-- Rewards should be issued once they reach a certain spending
-- Stars are deducted accordingly when used
+- Wheel should spin when spin button is clicked
+- A pop out should show the reward that the user has got

 Profile page

 - At the log in and sign up page, an error should popup if the fields are blank when submitted
 - Create an account and log in, users should be able to log in
-- Add items to your cart when logged in, users should be able to view the cart the next time they log in
-- Rewards should be saved as well
-- They should be able to view their order history
+- Log in/ register button should change to log out when the user is logged in
+- Visit other pages and return back to the profile page, the user should still be logged in.

 ## Credits

 ### Content

+- Products content is taken from shein
 ### Media

 - Images are taken from pinterest and shein

 ### Acknowledgements

-- I received inspiration for this project from mr peter hung.
+- I received inspiration for this project from w3schools and mr peter hung.